TomDemeranville/orcid-update-java/README.md

 ##TODO:

 Create Unit tests that perform a round trip login?
 Or at least mock one.
+Maybe use HTMLUnit. [example for google oauth](http://sumeet70.wordpress.com/2013/03/04/google-oauth-and-junit/)

 Split out Oricd Client and XML bindings into separate maven artifact.
 Make this availble in public maven repository.